 We are about to wrap up post-production on a film we shot last year, The Evil Down the Street.
 I feel so blessed that we’ve had a good amount of distributors that are interested in our project based upon our trailer.
 We are also in pre-production for the film, The Crumbs, which begins shooting in April in Placerville, California.

 Who are some of the most interesting people you have interacted with?
 What was that like?
 Do you have any stories.

 Without a doubt, the late James Garner.
 I was sitting having lunch once on a shoot when he walked up to me and he asked if he could sit and join me.
-I said absolutely of course, right.
+I said absolutely of course, right?
 We went on to have the most enjoyable conversation for the next 45 minutes.
 We discussed everything under the sun, but not acting.
 When he was needed back on set, he politely excused himself and thanked me for a great conversation.
-What always stood out to me was what a gracious, humble true gentleman he was in every since of the word.
+What always stood out to me was what a gracious, humble true gentleman he was in every sense of the word.

 Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?

 Do not take “no” personally, nor take no to mean no. No simply means, “not right now,” or “you haven’t done enough in which to get a yes.”
 I came into this business later in life, so the idea of rejection for me is nothing but a thing.
 But I know for younger people this can cause them consternation, self-doubt, anxiety, etc. The beautiful part about this business… “there never has been, and there never will be, an actor just like you.”
 Each actor is their own individual snowflake.
 And just because your business card says you’re an “actor” doesn’t mean you’re any good.
 It takes hard, consistent work in order to become a talented professional actor.
 Anything worthwhile requires effort!
 There is no fast track for greatness if it’s going to stand the test of time.